-Coastal winds, micro bursts, hurricanes, and tornadoes cause millions of dollars in metal roof damage every year.
-WindBar is a patented, external purlin system mounted with stainless steel, non-penetrating seam clamps and our patented WindStopper foot.
+Coastal winds, microbursts, hurricanes, and tornadoes cause millions of dollars in metal roof damage every year.
+WindBar is a patented, external purlin system mounted with stainless steel, non-penetrating seam clamps, and our patented WindStopper foot.
 Once installed, a square bar spans between clamps, and the WindStopper is attached to the bar over the middle of the panel.
 The WindStopper foot holds down the middle of the panel, preventing lift caused by negative wind pressure.
 Engineered to increase a metal roof's wind uplift performance by up to 300%.
-This is the industry's only system that prevents seam disengagement while also preventing pillowing of the panels.
+This is the industry's only system that prevents seam disengagement while also preventing the pillowing of the panels.
 Metal roof damage can now easily be avoided with the use of the WindBar system.
 WindBar is designed to help your building meet the new tougher ASCE 7-98 wind code guidelines.
-WindBar can also be designed as part of a full snow retention system for additional protection from sliding snow and ice, all in one easy to install system.
+WindBar can also be designed as part of a full snow retention system for additional protection from sliding snow and ice, all in one easy-to-install system.
 Isolating Windbar on partial roof sections such as just over doorways or roof vents in areas that receive snow and ice, is not recommended.
-This page should only be used only as a quick reference guide for estimating .
+This page should only be used only as a quick reference guide for estimating.
 Always consult with an architect or engineer for recommended snow guard placement for your project.
-This spacing guideline does not account for snow shadows, drifting or unseasonable conditions.
+This spacing guideline does not account for snow shadows, drifting, or unseasonable conditions.

 Panel: Valleys 12 to 24 inches.

 WindStoppers Required: 12 inches to 17 inches needs 1 WindStopper Per Panel - 18 inches to 24 inches needs 2 WindStoppers Per Panel (Required)

 Pitch: 10/12 to 12/12